ScarWar/winston-fast-rabbitmq/README.md

 * 2.2.0 - Updated dependencies, including rabbit-chatter v2 that fixes an issue that left open connections.
 * 2.1.0 - Ability to pass timeout to rabbit-chatter
 * 2.0.2 - IMPORTANT!
-Renamed transport property from `WinstonInstanceRabbitMq` to `WinstonFastRabbitMq` in types.
+Renamed transport property from `WinstonInstanceRabbitMq` to `WinstonFastRabbitmq` in types.
 * 2.0.0 - BREAKING!
-Renamed exported class to `WinstonFastRabbitMq`.
+Renamed exported class to `WinstonFastRabbitmq`.
 Added types definitions.
 * 1.3.0 - Refactor to comply with `winston` formatter function signature.
 Thanks to JimiC.
 * 1.2.4 - Added name to be able to identify transport in `winston`.
 Provided `routingKey` to `rabbit-chatter`.
 Both updates with thanks to JimiC.
 * 1.2.2 - Updated dependencies.